Sinking of the RMS Lusitania: British

-British replica of Goetz medal

-The Goetz medal attracted so much attention that Lord Newton, who was in charge of Propaganda at the Foreign Office in 1916, decided to develop the anti-German feelings aroused by it for propaganda purposes and asked department store entrepreneur Harry Gordon Selfridge to reproduce the medal again.
-The replica medals were produced in an attractive case and were an exact copy of the German medal, and were sold for a shilling apiece.
+Another ploy was the reproduction of the Goetz medal, which was done by department store entrepreneur Harry Gordon Selfridge at the behest of Lord Newton, in charge of Propaganda at the Foreign Office in 1916.
+The replica medals were produced in an attractive case and were sold for a shilling apiece.
 On the cases it was stated that the medals had been distributed in Germany "to commemorate the sinking of Lusitania" and they came with a propaganda leaflet which denounced the Germans and used the medal's incorrect date (5 May) to incorrectly claim that the sinking of Lusitania was premeditated, rather than just being incident to Germany's larger plan to sink any ship in a combat zone without warning.
 The head of the Lusitania Souvenir Medal Committee later estimated that 250,000 were sold, proceeds being given to the Red Cross and St Dunstan's Blinded Soldiers and Sailors Hostel.
-Unlike the original Goetz medals which were sand-cast from bronze, the British copies were of diecast iron and were of poorer quality.
-However, a few original medals were also made in iron.
-Originals usually have "KGoetz" on the edge.
-Over the years various other copies have been made.
+Many popular magazines and newspapers ran photographs of the replica or the original, and it was falsely claimed that it had been awarded to the crew of the U-boat.

-Realising his mistake, Goetz issued a corrected medal with the date of "7.
-Mai".
-The Bavarian government, alarmed at the strong worldwide reaction to Goetz's work, suppressed the medal and ordered confiscation in April 1917.
-The original German medals can easily be distinguished from the English copies because the date is in German, i.e. with a dot behind the numeral; the English version was altered to read 'May' rather than 'Mai'.
+The Bavarian government, alarmed at the strong worldwide reaction to Goetz's work, suppressed further production of the original medal and ordered confiscation in April 1917.
 After the war Goetz expressed his regret that his work had been the cause of increasing anti-German feelings, but it remains a celebrated propaganda act.

-Baudichon medal

-Circa 1920 the French medallist René Baudichon created a counterblast to the Goetz medal.
+After the war, in around 1920, the French medallist René Baudichon created a counterblast to the Goetz medal.
 The Baudichon medal is in bronze, 54 mm diameter and weighs 79.51 g.
 The obverse shows Liberty as depicted on the Statue of Liberty but holding a raised sword and rising from a stormy sea.
 Behind her the sun is breaking through clouds and six ships are steaming.
 Signed R Baudichon.
 Legend: Ultrix America Juris, 1917 U.S.A 1918 (America avenger of right).
-The reverse shows a view of the starboard quarter of the Lusitania correctly depicted sinking bow first.
+The reverse shows a view of the starboard quarter of Lusitania correctly depicted sinking bow first.
 In the foreground there is a capsized lifeboat.
 The upper field shows a child drowning, head, hands and feet above the water; RB monogram.
 Legend: Lusitania May 7, 1915.